Road freight transport by type of goods

 This article presents road freight transport in the European Union (EU) regarding the commodities carried.
 It presents total, national and international transport performed according to the type of goods carried.
 It also gives complete information for the transport of dangerous goods.
 Finally, road freight transport by type of cargo is also presented.

-Together, this article and both articles 'Road freight transport by vehicle characteristics' and 'Road freight transport by journey characteristics' present a complete overview of road freight transport in Europe.
+This article, together with the articles 'Road freight transport by vehicle characteristics', 'Road freight transport by journey characteristics' and 'Road freight transport statistics' present a complete overview of road freight transport in Europe.

-In terms of tonnage lifted, the category metal ores and other mining and quarrying products, mainly building materials, was by far the largest one with a share of 24.4 %.
-It was followed by food, beverages and tobacco (12.5 %) and by other non-metallic mineral products (11.8 %), again largely construction related.
+In terms of tonnes transported in 2017, the group of metal ores and other mining and quarrying products, the main volume of which is building materials, had the highest share of 24.8 %, followed by food, beverages and tobacco (12.4 %) and other non-metallic mineral products (11.8 %), also goods used in construction (see Figure 1 and Table 1).

-However, once distances on which products are moved are taken into account by measuring tonne-kilometres, food, beverages and tobacco come to the fore with 17.4 %, followed by agricultural products (10.7 %).
+If distances over which transport of goods takes place are calculated, tonne-kilometres of food products, beverages and tobacco (17.2 %) recorded the highest share in 2017 , followed by agricultural products (10.8 %).
 This reflects the fact that heavy construction materials are either sourced locally or are transported over longer distances by transport modes other than road.

-The large share of Group 18 ‘Grouped goods: a mixture of types of goods which are transported together’ (9.9 % of tonne-kilometres) is partly due to goods transported in containers, where the exact nature of the goods is not known to transporters, or there may be a mixture of various goods in the container.
+The large share of group 18 ‘Grouped goods: a mixture of types of goods which are transported together’ (10.3 % of tonne-kilometres) is partly due to goods transported in containers, where the exact nature of the container content is not known.

 Road freight transport of dangerous goods

-Figure 4 shows the share of the transport of dangerous goods between national and international transport in 2016.
-For almost half of the countries, more than two thirds of the transport of dangerous goods is performed on national territory.
-Luxembourg has a special pattern: as most of its transport is international transport, almost 89 % of the transport of dangerous goods is performed in international transport.
+Figure 4 shows the share of dangerous goods transported within a country and internationally in 2017.
+In almost half of the reporting countries, more than two thirds of the transport of dangerous goods was performed within the national territory.
+Luxembourg has a special pattern: as most of its transport is international transport, almost 90 % of the transport of dangerous goods is performed in international transport.

-For most countries, the share of dangerous goods carried in international transport is linked to the share of international transport (total of all goods).
-Exceptions are Bulgaria, Portugal, Poland, Croatia and the Czech Republic: international transport represents more than half of the transport in these countries, but most of their transport of dangerous goods is performed on national territory.
-The international markets of these countries concern mainly transport of non-dangerous goods.
+For most countries, the share of dangerous goods carried in international transport is linked to the share of international transport of all types of goods.
+Exceptions are Bulgaria, Portugal, Czechia, Poland, Estonia, Croatia, Hungary and Latvia: the international transport represents more than half of the transport in these countries, but most of their transport of dangerous goods is performed on national territory.

-Figure 5 shows the types of dangerous goods in EU-28 road transport in 2016.
-The largest specific product group was flammable liquids, taking over more than half of the total (55.2 %).
-Two other groups, gases (compressed, liquefied or dissolved under pressure) and corrosives, accounted for 13.3 % and 10.4 % respectively.
-This represents very little change compared with previous years showing a very similar distribution between product groups.
+Figure 5 shows the types of dangerous goods in EU-28 road freight transport in 2017.
+The largest specific product group was flammable liquids, taking over more than half of the total (54.3 %).
+Two other groups, gases (compressed, liquefied or dissolved under pressure) and corrosives, accounted for 13.1 % and 11.3 % respectively.
+There were very small changes compared to previous years, the distribution between product groups remained quite similar over time.

 Road freight transport by type of cargo

-Palletised goods recorded 42.9 % of the EU-28 road freight transport.
-The second type of cargo most used in road freight transport is solid bulk with almost one fifth of total road freight transport (see Table 3).
+Palletised goods represented 42.9 % of the EU-28 road freight transport.
+The second most frequent type of cargo in road freight transport was solid bulk, representing almost one fifth of total road freight transport.

 Croatia: While Croatia had no obligation prior to accession in 2013, it started to report data for the reference year 2008.